openmelody/mt-plugin-configassistant/README.md

 follow the instructions above however, then you should have no problem whatsoever.

+Another note is that both StaticFilePath and StaticWebPath configuration directives should be used.
+The plugin wont install without StaticFilePath, which is used in copying of static files to the support folder.
+StaticWebPath is used to properly include some static content within the Movable Type App.

 # Upgrading

 If you are upgrading from a previous version of Config Assistant, you should